Catherine Cohen

 Catherine Cohen (born August 11, 1991), also known as Cat Cohen, is an American comedian, actress, and singer.
 Her live comedy performances combine stand-up comedy with cabaret-style songs.
 Her first Netflix comedy special, The Twist...?
 She's Gorgeous, was released in 2022.

 Early life

 Cohen was born on August 11, 1991, and raised in Houston, Texas.
-She is the daughter of a Catholic mother and Jewish father who met at her alma mater, Princeton University.
-Her brother, Billy, is an actor.
-She began to study musical theatre as a child, and later graduated from Princeton University, where she was a member of the Ivy Club and the Kappa Alpha Theta sorority.
-She graduated with a degree in English.
+She graduated from Princeton University, where she was a member of the Ivy Club and the Kappa Alpha Theta sorority.
 She then moved to New York City to perform stand-up and sketch comedy, taking classes at the Upright Citizens Brigade and working at the Peoples Improv Theater.